surbhiraj786/GUI_Fake-Detection/README.md

  <h4> Deployment </h4>
  To run this web app:
  Step 1- conda activate env<br>
- Step 2: Download the folder <b>Fake_Detection_Tool</b> from drive link where the complete code in folder Fake_Detection_Tool is available.Go to folder Fake_Detection_Tool and run python app.py .
+ Step 2: Download the folder <b>Fake_Detection_Tool</b> from drive link where the complete code in folder Fake_Detection_Tool is available.Go to folder Fake_Detection_Tool and run <b> python app.py <b> .
 It will give localhost address -  http://127.0.0.1:5001/ where the tool is hosted at this address.
  Example is shown as:
  <img src="https://user-images.githubusercontent.com/38296253/190883776-acd3512d-cb37-431b-9195-7b527a77b64a.PNG" width="300" height="200">